LiLabAtVT/DeepTE/README.md

                   SINE: the input sequence is SINE TEs
                   Domain: the input sequence is Class II TEs with specified super families

--modify           If set this argument, users need to provide domain file generated from another script: DeepTE_domain.py
+-modify           If set this argument, users need to provide domain file generated from another script: DeepTE_domain.py.

+-UNS              If set this argument, users need change the -i to the the DNA sequences; This function will classify the sequences into TEs, CDS, or Intergenic sequences; -sp and -fam do not need to provide.

 **DeepTE_domain**
 DeepTE_domain.py [-h] required: [-d working_dir][-o output_dir]